isabella232/katacoda-1/kubernetes-101/deploying-pod/step2.md

 The description includes labels specified and the events associated with the pod.
 These events will highlight any problems and errors that might have occurred.

-In the next step we'll expose the running service.
+In the next step we'll show you how to create the same pod directly from code.